Introduction to Teradata Architecture

 - Passes on the execution plan along with the query to Bynet

 - Receives the result from the amp and writes it back to the user

 BYNET (Message Passing Layer)

 This is a communication layer between the Nodes and the Amp’s and is called the BYNET.
 It receives the Query along with the execution plan from the parsing engine and sends it to the required amp based on the availability of the data required as per the filtering clauses mentioned in the query.
-The data is distributed across multiple amp’s and choosing the appropriate amp is the job of BYNET.
-There are two BYNET available, BYNET 0 & BYNET 1, in order to maintain the high availability.
+The data is distributed across multiple amp’s, and choosing the appropriate amp is the job of BYNET.
+There are two BYNET available, BYNET 0 & BYNET 1, to maintain the high availability.
 If in case one BYNET fails, the other takes over.